On Systematic Performance of 3-D Holographic MIMO: Clarke, Kronecker, and 3GPP Models: Performance Analysis with Practical Antenna Designs

 The compact antenna element from~\cite{yang2022miniaturized} is adopted to model realistic deployment conditions.
 This element features a miniaturized structure with excellent radiation performance, making it suitable for practical implementation.
 The schematic of the antenna element is shown in Figure~\ref{antenna_structure}(a) and Figure~\ref{antenna_structure}(b).
 The main body consists of a cross-folded dipole structure with bottom-side coaxial feeding, while a balun is integrated at the center to ensure proper impedance matching between the feeding line and the radiating element.
 A square reflector is mounted beneath the lower-layer antennas to steer radiation toward the upper hemisphere, while a cross-shaped base is employed for the upper-layer antennas to reduce blockage of the lower-layer elements.

 We consider four array configurations, denoted as Array~1–Array~4, which share a common physical aperture of $3\lambda\times3\lambda$.
-Their definitions are given below, while the structural layout of Array~3 is illustrated in Figure~\ref{antenna_structure}(c).
+Their definitions are given below, while the structural layouts of Array~3 and Array~4 are illustrated in Figure~\ref{antenna_structure}(c) and (d), respectively.

-\begin{itemize} \item \textbf{Array~1}: a 2-D planar reference array with element spacing $0.5\lambda$ in both the $x$ and $y$ directions, consisting of 36 antennas in total. \item \textbf{Array~2}: a 2-D planar tightly-spaced array whose element spacing is $0.3\lambda$ in the $x$ direction and $0.5\lambda$ in the $y$ direction, consisting of 60 antennas in total. \item \textbf{Array~3}: a 3-D dual-layer array with case~1 configuration, whose element spacing is $0.3\lambda$ in the $x$ direction and $0.5\lambda$ in the $y$ direction; the inter-layer height offset is $h=1\lambda$, consisting of 60 antennas in total. \item \textbf{Array~4}: a 3-D dual-layer array with case~2 configuration, whose element spacing is $0.3\lambda$ in the $x$ direction and $0.5\lambda$ in the $y$ direction; the inter-layer height offset is $h=1\lambda$, consisting of 60 antennas in total. \end{itemize}
+\begin{itemize} \item \textbf{Array~1}: a 2-D planar reference array with element spacing $0.5\lambda$ in both the $x$ and $y$ directions, consisting of 36 antennas in total. \item \textbf{Array~2}: a 2-D planar tightly-spaced array whose element spacing is $0.3\lambda$ in the $x$ direction and $0.5\lambda$ in the $y$ direction, consisting of 60 antennas in total. \item \textbf{Array~3}: a 3-D dual-layer array with Case~1 configuration, whose element spacing is $0.3\lambda$ in the $x$ direction and $0.5\lambda$ in the $y$ direction; the inter-layer height offset is $h=1\lambda$, consisting of 60 antennas in total. \item \textbf{Array~4}: a 3-D dual-layer array with Case~2 configuration, whose element spacing is $0.3\lambda$ in the $x$ direction and $0.5\lambda$ in the $y$ direction; the inter-layer height offset is $h=1\lambda$, consisting of 60 antennas in total. \end{itemize}